 Today is my son’s first birthday.
-So, I thought I would highlight his top favorite books for kids of his first year.
+So, I thought I would highlight his top favorite and very good baby books of his first year.
 All of the books are board books.
 Board books are constructed with durable cardboard pages that make them great for wear and tear with a baby.

 1. My Truck is Stuck by Kevin Lewis and Daniel Kirk is his favorite book of the moment.
 Hence, the theme of his birthday cake!
 He loves when your voice does the “beep! beep!” and “vroom” sound effects.

 2. Five Little Monkeys Jumping on the Bed by Eileen Christelow was the first book we ever read to him.
 He has enjoyed this book all year long and has now begun to shake his finger for the part when the doctor says, “No more monkeys jumping on the bed.”